shannonriester/Beat-The-Bands-day-38/README.md

 - sass (.scss)
 - GeoLocation:
   - Only used when geolocation is successful
     - User must agree to retrieving position in order to successfully get current position
-  - See SessionModel.js in app/scripts/Controllers
+  - See `SessionModel.js` in app/scripts/Controllers
+    - For calling the function, see

 ## Installation